simplex-chat/simplex-chat/docs/guide/making-connections.md

 ## SimpleX address

 You can create a SimpleX address for other people to connect with you.
 When people connect to you via this address, you will receive a connection request that you can accept or reject.
 You can configure an automatic acceptance of connection requests with a welcome message that will be sent to new contacts when they connect with you.
-You can also share your SimpleX address on your chat profile, so group members can connect with you and your contacts can share it with others - if this is something you want.
+You can also share your SimpleX address on your chat profile, so group members can connect with you and your contacts can share it with others, if this is something you want.

 #### To create and share a SimpleX address:

 1. [Open the app settings menu](./app-settings.md#opening-the-app-settings-menu).
 2. Tap or click **Your SimpleX address**.
 3. Tap or click **Create SimpleX address**.
 4. (Optional) Tap or click **Share** to share your SimpleX address with your contacts.
 5. (Optional) Publish your SimpleX address on your personal website, email signature or anywhere else for people to see.
 6. (Optional) Toggle **Auto-accept** to automatically accept connection requests.
 7. (Optional) Toggle **Accept incognito** to share incognito profiles.
 8. (Optional) Add a welcome message.

 **Please note**: if you start receiving too many requests via your SimpleX address, it's safe to delete it from your chat profile – all the connections you've made with this address will remain active, as it's not used to deliver messages.